tensorflow/community/rfcs/20210119-determinism.md

 `tf.image.sample_distorted_bounding_box` has been observed to behave nondeterministically unless you set its seed parameter, even if you call tf.random.set_seed.
 We will review this Op as part the change.
 Another case that needs review is "pulling a random number from a PRNG before its state has been initialized".

 Given the large number of ops involved, there is a chance that we might omit raising an error for a nondeterministic Op.

+## Discussion

+This section describes some topics that were discussed during the design review on February 4, 2021.
+The RFC was not yet approved due to the concerns described in the next section.

+### CPU Support

+If we implement determinism, we do not want to leave it half completed due to a lack of time to work on it.
+As CPU support may be time consuming, we could start by having the API only supported for GPU and TPU users.
+However, GPU models may still use some CPU ops.
+For example, all `tf.data` ops only support the CPU, and most int32 ops run on the CPU, [even for GPU kernels](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/kernels/identity_op.cc;l=94;drc=3cbb50768909c585d33e99ba10172d1c44c04d6f).
+To support GPU models, we must also support determinism in these CPU ops.
+To avoid having to modify most CPU ops to raise a determinism error, we can have an allowlist of allowed CPU ops which are deterministic.

+However, supporting a subset of CPU ops is problematic: what if a rewrite pass converts Op A (which supports determinism) to Op B (which does not).
+Similarly, Placer may be modified in the future to place some small ops on the CPU by default instead of the GPU, which can break determinism.
+In general, modifications to TensorFlow that affect ops can potentially break determinism, and therefore break backwards compatibility.

+We don’t want TensorFlow developers to have to worry about breaking determinism when modifying TensorFlow.
+We could potentially allow a model to start raising a determinism error in minor releases of TF, but this is a bad user experience.
+Alternatively, we could rely on unit tests to catch cases where developers break determinism.
+Another alternative is to fully support determinism on the CPU.
+I and others will try to think of other ways to avoid developers inadvertently breaking determinism when modifying TensorFlow.

+### Other points of discussion

+* Performance is important even when determinism is enabled.
+We should ensure determinism is fast in the long term, although not necessarily as fast as nondeterminism.
+In the short term, it’s acceptable for it to be slow.
+* The current semantics of tf.data’s `experimental_deterministic` option may be unacceptable slow, as it involves reading from input files in a serial order instead of in parallel.
+The semantics should be changed to allow files to be read in parallel, while still guaranteeing the order of items read from the files is deterministic
+* Perhaps `enable_deterministic_execution` should take no arguments, and instead a `disable_deterministic_execution` function should be added.
+Should be consistent with other functions which we can also change, such as `enable_tensor_float_32_execution`.
+* Sessions are nondeterminism and making them determinism requires having the executor run ops in a consistent order.
+It is probably not worth making sessions deterministic.
+* If performant, we could potentially have determinism be enabled by default, but not raising an error for nondeterministic ops.